Winter Chicken Care

 2) Energy is redirected to staying warm

-Cold + damp conditions increase energy demand even more.
+Cold and damp conditions increase energy demand even more.
 Dry bedding and wind protection help hens conserve energy.

 3) Molting and feather loss

-Molting (and the feather regrowth that follows) competes directly with egg production.
-Feathers are protein-heavy—so the body often “chooses feathers” over eggs.
+Molting and the feather regrowth that follows compete directly with egg production.
+Feathers are protein-heavy, so the body often chooses feathers over eggs.

 4) Cold weather stress

-Wind, damp bedding, poor ventilation, boredom, crowding, frequent disruptions.
+Wind, damp bedding, poor ventilation, boredom, crowding, and frequent disruptions.

-Less laying, crankier flock dynamics, feather picking, more hiding or huddling.
+Less laying, crankier flock dynamics, feather picking, more hiding, or more huddling.

 5) Reduced foraging and activity

-• Add safe obstacles in the run (hay bales, logs, low platforms).
+- Add safe obstacles in the run, such as hay bales, logs, or low platforms.

 6) Nutrition changes in winter

-In winter, chickens often lose access to natural protein sources (insects) and fresh greens.
-Diet becomes more dependent on what you provide—so nutrition gaps show up more quickly.
+In winter, chickens often lose access to natural protein sources like insects and fresh greens.
+Diet becomes more dependent on what you provide, so nutrition gaps show up more quickly.

 8) Age of the hen